akpetty/ICESAT-2HackWeek-seaice/README.md

 # ICESAT-2HackWeek-seaice
 ICESat-2 hack week repository for those in the sea ice team

-* Look at https://nsidc.org/data/atl07 AND ADD INFO ON THE VARIABLES ETC!!
+## To do

 * Get the ATL10 files for Nov 15th (coincident with ATL03/07)

-* Add some stuff on the filename convention (e.g. Fernando's notebook)
+* Add some stuff in this README on ATL filename convention - reference Fernando's notebook.
 * provide some more info on the variables of interest.
 * Explore the ssh_flag and quality flags.
 Highlight issues of cloud filtering etc.
 * Analyze the various beams!
 Show the consistency between strong and weak etc.
-* Do a freeboard derivation!
+* Show a freeboard derivation.
 Show how we go from ATL07 to ATL10.
 * Maybe work backwards from the included data to derive elevation using ATL03 and the various ancillary products (geoid, tides, atmospheric corrections etc).
-* Do some large scale processing reading in a load of ATL07 files.
+* Show an example of reading in and processing a load of ATL07/10 files (maybe using dask).

 ## Background